Offshore oil & gas regulator

 Through our assessment of the safety critical elements on the FPSO, regulatory compliance with codes, standards and original equipment manufacturer requirements were determined.
 Assessing compliance enabled the owner of the FPSO to improve protection of Safety and the Environment.

 The costs and interruption of the FPSO's operation was kept to a minimum by reviewing documents onshore and assessing the findings offshore.
 This reduced roughly 1/3, or 800 hours, of the man hours offshore.
+For example pressure safety valves were frequently identified without the leak detection pipe installed or visible.
+The degree of compliance with the requirements is displayed through a colour coding system:

 The degree of compliance with the requirements in the Safety Case was determined through a detailed document analysis and offshore inspection, and a detailed description of the findings was provided.